siot-decada-robotics/get-rmf/README.md

 ``` bash
 setup_rmfweb
 ```
-If you encounter
+If you encounter the error
 " Your Chrome version is null
 lerna ERR! npm install stderr:
-ChromeDriver installation failed TypeError: Cannot read property '1' of null ", install chrome
+ChromeDriver installation failed TypeError: Cannot read property '1' of null ", solve this by installing chrome

 Launch: <br>
 ``` bash